Phayces/Flokt/content/imprint.md

 florentin.hartl@gmail.com
 {{< /rawhtml >}}

 This website is not an online shop.
 The purpose of this website is to display products of metal jewellery and to redirect visitors to a website where those products can be purchased.
+All information is supplied without liability.

 ---
 Contact me in English.